shenapse/toc-data-storage/README.md

 - **Only the table of contents should be listed.**
 - One line represents one headline
-- page numbers are not required, but would be nice to have
+- Page numbers are nice to have
+- Elements should be separated by single space
+- No indentation

 ```txt
 # sample